-The NRSP Review Committee meets in person or via teleconference to discuss proposal and budgets and feedback from regional associations.
+The NRSP Review Committee meets in person or via teleconference to discuss any proposed budget changes and feedback from regional associations.

+July 1

-July 1 Budget recommendations from the NRSP Review Committee are transmitted to the Executive Directors so all information can be shared with regional associations.
+Budget recommendations from the NRSP Review Committee are transmitted to the Executive Directors so all information can be shared with regional associations.